Kirk Schulz

-Kirk Herman Schulz (born May 11, 1963) is an American educator, currently serving as the 11th president of Washington State University, a position he began on June 13, 2016.
-Prior to serving at Washington State, Schulz was the 13th president of Kansas State University.
+Kirk Herman Schulz (born May 11, 1963) is an American chemical engineer.
+He served as the 11th president of the Washington State University System from June 2016 to April 2025 and as the 13th president of Kansas State University from June 2009 to April 2016.

-Biography
+Early life and education

 Schulz was born in Portsmouth, Virginia, but raised in Norfolk, Virginia.
 He graduated in 1981 from Norfolk Christian High School.
 Schulz attended Old Dominion University for three years before transferring to Virginia Tech in 1984.
-He received his Bachelor of Science in chemical engineering from Virginia Tech in 1986 and his doctorate in 1991.
+He received his Bachelor of Science in chemical engineering from Virginia Tech in 1986 and a PhD in 1991.

+Career

 Schulz first worked as an assistant professor of chemical engineering at the University of North Dakota.
-In 1995, he became assistant professor of chemical engineering at Michigan Tech and promoted to associate professor in 1998.
+In 1995, he became assistant professor of chemical engineering at Michigan Technological University and promoted to associate professor in 1998.
 Schulz also became chair of the Department of Chemical Engineering there in the same year.

 He accepted a position at Mississippi State University in 2001, becoming director of the Dave C. Swalm School of Chemical Engineering, where he held the Earnest W. Deavenport Jr. endowed chair.
 Schulz became Dean of Engineering of the James Worth Bagley College of Engineering and the first Earnest W. and Mary Ann Deavenport Jr. endowed chair in 2005.
 Two years later, Schulz was Interim Vice President for Research and Economic Development, a position which became permanent for him later in the year.

 On February 11, 2009, the Kansas Board of Regents announced that Schulz was selected as the thirteenth president of Kansas State University.
 On March 25, 2016, the Washington State University Board of Regents announced that Schulz was selected as the 11th president of Washington State University, which he began in June 2016.
+In 2021, his roles related to the Pullman campus were delegated to a new chancellor, Elizabeth S. Chilton, and his role transitioned into setting the strategic vision and direction for the entire WSU system.
+Schulz announced his plan to retire at the end of the 2024-25 school year, amidst a declining academic reputation and rising debt of the university.